 Aside from design, the content on your website is highly important to your SEO for manufacturing.
 Like we mentioned in the first section, by creating content that addresses the pain points of your target users, you can rank highly in the search results and generate more revenue today.

-If you’re interested in trusting your organic growth to an SEO agency in Houston or Austin, contact MARION today to schedule a free consultation!
+If you’re interested in trusting your organic growth to an SEO agency in Austin or Houston, contact MARION today to schedule a free consultation!

 3. PPC in Manufacturing Industries